Alicia anisopetala

 Alicia anisopetala is a South American liana, a type of woody vine.
+It is native to Argentina Northeast, Bolivia, Brazil Northeast, Brazil South, Brazil Southeast, Brazil West-Central, Paraguay and Peru.

 Despite its availability from online sellers and marketing as "black" ayahuasca, it has been poorly studied and lacks an established safety profile.

-Alicia anisopetala has not been found to contain harmala alkaloids and its toxicity remains unknown.
+No histochemistry had been performed on this species as of 2023.